Acting For Stage and Camera

 The afternoon session has a double focus on script-based narrative storytelling using the Stanislavski’s System and his American disciples of the 20th Century as the central method of study, and a dynamic approach to monologues.
 Students will learn how to develop a character, analyze a text, uncover the playwright’s intention, and discover the truthful life of a character.

-Throughout the two-week intensive immersion, students will work on preparing two contrasting monologues and will perform these in a showcase presentation to an invited audience of their peers and select Pace faculty.
-The work that they do will also help to prepare them for any subsequent college auditions.
-A comprehensive list of monologues will be provided by the instructors 3-4 weeks prior to the beginning of the program.
+Throughout the two-week intensive immersion, students will work on preparing two contrasting monologues and will perform these in a showcase presentation to an invited audience of their peers and Pace faculty.